iocfinc/100DaysOfML/Logs.md

 ### Day 3: July 9, 2018

-I am currenlty having multiple projects at once.
+I am currently having multiple projects at once.
 The Deep Learning nanodgree in [Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101) is starting this July 10 and I am enrolled.
 This #100DaysOfMLCode would be a great supplement to track my progress in the nano-degree.
 I enrolled because I am becoming more interested to pursue the field of AI.
 I am interested in knowing more and I would like to enter the field and contribute.
 This would be part of my life long learning initiative.
 This was paid with the money I saved up as *Education Funds*:thumbsup:

 In terms of progress for today, I was able to continue watching UD120.
 It is helpful but I also found the [crash course](https://developers.google.com/machine-learning/crash-course/) in Google Developers helpful.
 Although I have just finished watching the Intro and Framing, if the course structure is the same then I would recommend this course better than the one in Udacity.
 The crash course has some reading parts which I can follow along which I **-PERSONALLY-** prefer.

 Reading over the crash course, there is a prerequisites page and a poll on your current background in ML.
 Since I am starting from zero background I have to go over the entire course in the order it is placed.
 Additionally, there are some recommended prerequisites to the course to better aid the understanding and the pace of the course:

 * Intro-level Algebra - Which was already covered in college so I just need to review  :tada:
 * Proficiency in programming basics, and some experience coding in Python -  :muscle: should be manageable since I have some experience in coding and I just finished the Intro to Python Course :satisfied:.
 I might need to grasp the Tensorflow workflow but that should be manageable.